eleanordare/red-hat-osd-2017/deploy.md

   All you have to do is name your application, choose the correct language/version (i.e. click JavaScript and then the right Node.js version for an AngularJS app, click Python and then the right Python version for a Python app, etc.), and add a Git repo of your source code.
 OpenShift will handle the rest!

-3. *[optional]* Add a webhook trigger to your Git repo with the URL on the next page.
-In GitHub, go to your repo, then Settings > Webhooks & services.
-This will kick off a build in OpenShift with your updated code every time you push to Git.

-4. View your seed application as it builds by clicking on **Builds** in the sidebar.
+3. View your seed application as it builds by clicking on **Builds** in the sidebar.
 Click on the **last build** link to see the most recent build, then **Logs** to see the build logs.

-5. Once the build has completed, the application’s ImageStream will have been updated with a new image.
+4. Once the build has completed, the application’s ImageStream will have been updated with a new image.
 The DeployConfig contains an “image change trigger” that kicks off a new deployment every time an image is added to the ImageStream.
 You can see your application deploy by clicking on **Applications > Deployments**, then the last version link to see the most recent deployment.

-6. If you scroll down, you’ll see the running pod(s) containing your application.
+5. If you scroll down, you’ll see the running pod(s) containing your application.
 Click on a pod, then **Logs**, to view the application logs as they run in your container.

-7. Go to the **Overview** page to see an aggregated view of your project.
+6. Go to the **Overview** page to see an aggregated view of your project.
 Click on the large URL above all of the application components and you’ll see your deployed application!